Logo

 February 18, 2021

-In constructing a horse arena, creating the right footing is critical to safety and performance.
+In constructing a horse arena, creating the right riding arena footing is critical to safety and performance.
 The ideal riding arena footing should have a springy surface, good traction, adequate drainage, and no dust.
 These qualities help prevent horse injuries, boost performance, and promote the health of every person and animal in the arena.
 Here are the factors to consider when building custom footing for your riding arena.

 The base of an arena is the most important aspect.
 Plan to invest most of your funds in a quality base and drainage system.
 A wide variety of options are available for base material.
 Your best options are dependent upon the discipline, the amount of use, and the drainage system selected, as well as whether it is an indoor arena or an outdoor arena.
 The amount you use depends on the arena placement and local soil conditions.
 The importance of the base cannot be underestimated.
-If a slope or crown in needed that is dependent on the material used and climate.
+If a slope or crown is needed, that is dependent on the material used and climate.

 The subsurface